brunoarine/whalesniffer/README.md

 _The dilation followed by erosion of the elements of the image causes gaps present between one point and another to be connected, allowing the filling of the formed figure._

 After correcting the flaws in the contours and making them continuous lines, filling the shapes becomes trivial and, regardless of the method used, the final result will be the same.
-In the case of this work, the filling algorithm consists of invading the complementary shape of the image through the dilation process.
-Holes are not connected to edges and therefore are not invaded.
+In this work, the filling algorithm consists of invading the complementary shape of the image through the dilation process.
+Holes are not connected to edges and therefore are not overrun.
 The result is the complementary subset of the invaded region.

 #### 5.2) Thresholding

-Unlike the previous method, in this case the image is segmented directly from the selected channel, without going through the edge detection process.
-Based on the hypothesis that there are background and front elements separable in the image only by the value of the pixels, the method consists in finding the optimal threshold for the maximum separation to occur.
+Unlike the previous method, in this case, the image is segmented directly from the selected channel without going through the edge detection process.
+Based on the hypothesis that there are background and front elements separable in the image only by the value of the pixels, the method consists of finding the optimal threshold for the maximum separation to occur.
 Tests were carried out with the a channel of the Lab space and the H channel of the HSV space, both with excellent invariant properties.
-The results showed that among them, channel a is the most suitable for separating the whale from the bottom element.
+The results showed that channel a is the most suitable for separating the whale from the bottom element.

-Thresholding benefits if we transform pixel values from 8-bit integers to 32-bit decimals, and then apply a fading filter such as the mean or Gaussian filter.
+Thresholding benefits if we transform pixel values from 8-bit integers to 32-bit decimals and then apply a fading filter such as the mean of the Gaussian filter.
 This has the role of interpolating the discrete values of pixels, improving the performance of the thresholding method algorithm.

 <p align="center">
 <img src="./docs/img/histogram.png">